chipdipler/chipdipler/README.md

-apologies ahead of time if i mess anything up ill try my very best to stay diligent and respectful'
+apologies ahead of time if i mess anything up ill try my very best to stay diligent and respectful